acardozoweb/acardozoweb/README.md

 - 👋 Hi, I'm Anthony
-- 👀 I’m interested in becoming a web developer.
+- 👀 I’m interested in becoming a full stack web developer.
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...